-Currently he is based in Spain to start a regenerative Enterprise and learn more about eco-social life systems design and integrated Agroecologies whilst still supporting various projects in India, Sri Lanka and Nepal by co-facilitating and sharing his experience.
+Currently he is based in Spain to start a regenerative Enterprise at Can Lliure a 100ha Living and Learning Centre for Regenerative Landmanagement Practices.
+In the process of project management learn more about eco-social life systems design and integrated Agroecosystems whilst still supporting various projects in India, Sri Lanka and Nepal by co-facilitating and sharing his experience.

 Regenerative systems use natural processes to provide resources for people care and land care at the same time as returning a fair share back to the ecosystem to facilitate healing.

 Preserving indigenous knowledge and blending in modern and scientific methods empowers us to become liberated from the uncertain environments of the global market.
 Permaculture opens your mind and you become aware of the Patterns that are working all around you, in the environment you live in and that you share with billions of other creatures, organisms, plants and trees.

 Kate has been an educator with a strong passion for Nature, Ecology, Languages, Art and Yoga for over 8 years.

 Growing up in Cape Town, South Africa her love for nature began at an early age.
 She spent most of her adult life living and traveling around the world, whilst working as a teacher of children, adults and family groups.

 Greatly inspired by buddhist philosophy, mindfullness, meditation and yoga, she completed a teacher training course (Hatha-vinyasa) in Barcelona in 2013 and now enjoys offering yoga classes during Permaculture courses and at projects where she volunteers.